What is a rain garden?

-They are an environmentally friendly, easy way to capture rain water that otherwise may lead to flooding and increased pollution.
-As rain water flows across the landscape, which includes our yards, roof tops, patio, parking lots, etc., rain water picks up oil, pet waste, fertilizer, sediments and other pollutants.
-This polluted stormwater runoff is collected through storm drains and ultimately is discharged into our waterways.
+Rain gardens are an easy way to capture rainwater that otherwise may lead to flooding and increased pollution.
+This is because as rainwater flows across our yards, patios, parking lots, and other hard surfaces, the water picks up oil, pet waste, fertilizer, sediments, and other pollutants.
+This polluted stormwater runoff courses into storm drains and eventually dumps into our stream, rivers and other waterways.

 Often homeowners are unaware of the effect that their stormwater runoff has on neighbors downhill.
 These systems are an important concept to consider when trying to alleviate flooding and erosion problems because they are a simple, environmentally friendly way to capture and treat rainwater.